CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Minimality

 \subsection{Incompressible dilations}

 Non-primary dilations can (at least, under suitable assumptions) be compressed to primary dilations and algebraically minimal dilations are primary.
-But sometimes, also primary dilations may be compressed further.
-(Examples \ref{hypexex} and \ref{discex} are primary dilations of the identity semigroup $T_t=\id_\C$ on $\C$; but $T$ is also an endomorphism semigroup -- and an endomorphism semigroup dilates itself, so that the given primary dilations can be compressed to the identity dilation.)
-So, compressible dilations are surely not good candidates for what what we would call \it{minimal}.
+But, sometimes, primary dilations may be compressed further.
+(Examples \ref{hypexex} and \ref{discex} are primary dilations of the identity semigroup $T_t=\id_\C$ on $\C$.
+But $T$, being an endomorphism semigroup, is also its own dilation -- and, thus, the result of compressing the given primary dilation (with the same $p$) to the identity dilation.)
+Surely, compressible dilations are not candidates for what what we would call \it{minimal}.

 \bdefi A dilation is (strongly) incompressible if the only (strong) compression it admits is by $P=\U$.
 (See Definition \ref{comprdef}.) \edefi

 Among all compressions of a given dilation, is there a smallest incompressible one?
 Well, for arbitrary compressions, we do not know.
 But, for strong compressions, the answer, in the von Neumann case, is yes.